 We considered the nature of the syndicate and its control environment, and reviewed the syndicate's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management, about their own identification and assessment of the risks of irregularities.
+We also enquired of management and internal audit about their own identification and assessment of the risks of irregularities.